 If you cannot regain control without sliding into an intersection or causing an accident, steer yourself out of traffic as much as you can.
 Pump the brakes to slow yourself, but don't hold down the brake pedal.
 Do what you can to minimize injury and damage to yourself and others.

-There is no special event or amount of money that is worth risking your own or your family's safety if weather conditions are unsafe.
+There is no special event or amount of money that is worth risking your safety if weather conditions are unsafe.

 Like many travel adventures, successful snow driving is about good planning.
 Make sure your vehicle is up to the task before you leave.
 Use common sense and stay calm.
 You can do this.